OctopusDeploy/docs/src/pages/docs/support/log-files.md

 To change the logging level for Halibut as logged in the Octopus Server, we follow a similar process as described above with a few changes.

+First, ensure the environment variable `OCTOPUS__Logging__File__LogEventLevel` is set to `Verbose` or an other log level that you want Octopus Server to write to Octopus log file.

-First, find the `octopus.server.exe.nlog` file associated with the application.
+Then, find the `octopus.server.exe.nlog` file associated with the application.
 This is usually in a subfolder of the Octopus "Program Files" folder. **Take a backup** of the file before making changes.

 The verbosity of file logging is controlled in the `octopus-log-file` section: